starwit/lj-projectbuilder/docs/deployment.md

 #### Update ProjectBuilder

 Via github actions, a new release is built and pushed to docker hub. the docker-compose script downloads the new images and deploys it to the server.
-Hence, to update project builder, put new release to docker-compose script and restart the script.
+Hence, to update ProjectBuilder, put new release to docker-compose script and restart the script.

 1) set variables in env.sh and add it as source:
     ```bash